 Why Would You Need It

-First of all – Ajax KeyPad Plus is literally indispensable if the defended object is bigger and there are more people interacting with the security system.
-Offices companies, stores, hotels, any public places under surveillance.
-Could also be private houses and apartments with a lot of residents, where each of them needs different access permissions, but at the same time has no access to the advanced system controls over the phone app or the key fob.
+First of all, Ajax KeyPad Plus is literally indispensable if the defended object is bigger and there are more people interacting with the security system.
+Offices, companies, stores, hotels, and any public places are under surveillance.
+It could also be private houses and apartments with a lot of residents, where each of them needs different access permissions, but at the same time has no access to the advanced system controls through the phone app or the key fob.

 Access Control

 And the same rules are applied to the passwords for different users with different access permissions.
-And of course you got the event log to ever know who and when done with the system, disarmed the system, and what was used as an authentication method.
+And of course, you got the event log to ever know who and when done with the system was used, disarmed the system, and what was used as an authentication method.

 Features